An Optimal Copyright Law Exceptions and Limitations Strategy

 Self-serve and ILL digitization are Grossly Underutilized … DLSG has a Strategy

 Digital journal subscriptions allow the subscribing university’s researchers to download articles and keep them forever.
 For the convenience of not having to digitize printed articles, universities pay huge subscription fees year after year, fees that can exceed several dollars per page downloaded.
 In stark contrast, a 15 page print journal article can be digitized in a minute on one of DLSG’s high-speed KIC self-serve digitization kiosks and also kept by the researcher forever.
-Concentrated Collections areas make quick work of finding the content and taking a few steps to the CCA’s dedicated KIC digitization kiosk.
+Concentrated Collections Areas make quick work of finding the content and taking a few steps to the CCA’s dedicated KIC digitization kiosk.

 It seems only reasonable that self-serve and ILL digitization should each represent 10% of all digital content received by academic library patrons – university budget committees don’t care where the content comes from as long as it satisfies their students, faculty and researchers.
 Getting funds to cover the relatively small costs of the equipment is a small problem when compared with the problem of how the library can get its students, faculty and researchers to make more use of self-serve digitization kiosks and digital ILL.

 DLSG’s solution to this problem is HotLinks 2D SearchMATCH Discovery with Personal Digital Mind Palace and Digital Fence.
-These tools are highly effective at finding relevant content for ILL and self-serve digitization and will surely increase use of these most cos-effective means of getting content to patrons.
+These tools are highly effective at finding relevant content for ILL and self-serve digitization and will surely increase use of these most cost-effective means of getting content to patrons.
 Together, these technologies provide the following benefits to your patrons.

 • 2D Full-text SearchMATCH, which can take 100 pages of input such as a chapter of a textbook along with some course materials, or a researcher’s own work and some journal articles